TheCarsonWest/TheCarsonWest.github.io/test/content/Handling Binary Files.md

 ## [Handling Binary Files](./../handling-binary-files/) in Python

 ### What is Binary [File Handling](./../file-handling/)?
-Binary file handling involves working with files that contain non-textual data, such as images, videos, audio, or executable files.
+Binary [File Handling](./../file-handling/) involves working with files that contain non-textual data, such as images, videos, audio, or executable files.
 Unlike text files, binary files store data in raw binary form, consisting of sequences of 0s and 1s.

 ### How to Use Binary [File Handling](./../file-handling/)
 Python provides the `open()` function for handling binary files.
 The `mode` parameter of `open()` should be set to 'rb' for reading binary files and 'wb' for writing binary files.